-The reconstruction described in section 2.2 assumes that the composite mean precipitation or temperature field for each category is representative of all the days falling into the composites.
+posites.
 This assumption works well for variables that follow a Gaussian distribution.
 However, the assumption does not necessarily hold for fields such as precipitation, which is known to be skewed.
-Alternative approaches include using the median instead of the mean to define the anomaly patterns, which lessens the influence of extreme values, or estimate the representative anomaly values from a random sample within each category as done by Fereday et al. (2018).
+Alternative approaches include using the median instead of the mean to define the anomaly patterns, which lessens the influence of extreme values, or estimating the representative anomaly values from a random sample within each category as done by Fereday et al. (2018).

 We opt for a different method whereby we adjust the reconstruction a posteriori based on estimates of the anomaly values that best represent each pattern.
-We start with the approximation of the CE expressed as a function of correlation r between the reconstructed and observed time series at each gridpoint, and amplitude ratio a of their standard deviations (Eq.
+We start with the approximation of the CE expressed as a function of correlation r between the reconstructed and observed time series at each grid point, as well as amplitude ratio a of their standard deviations (Eq.
 5).
-It is not possible to improve the correlation r but it is possible to adjust the amplitude ratio a to boost the CE.
-We do so by calculating the "centre of mass" of the CE in correlation-amplitude space (with each gridpoint having a weight of 1), then determining the scaling factor β that moves the centre of mass in the y-direction so that a = r, which maximizes the CE.
-Thus, the seasonal anomaly of precipitation or temperature from equation (1) is:
+It is not possible to improve the correlation r, but it is possible to adjust the amplitude ratio a to boost the CE.
+We do so by calculating the "centre of mass" of the CE in correlation-amplitude space (with each grid point having a weight of 1), then determining the scaling factor β that moves the centre of mass in the y direction so that a = r, which maximizes the CE.
+Thus, the seasonal anomaly of precipitation or temperature from Eq.
+(1) is

-$$280 \quad A{rec}(\phi, \lambda, t) = \beta \quad \sum{i} (Y_i(\phi, \lambda) \cdot f_i(t)) \tag{7}$$
+$$A{\rm rec}(\phi,\lambda,t) = \beta \sum{i} (Y_i(\phi,\lambda) \cdot f_i(t)).$$ (7)

-For example, for the NAO, the unscaled precipitation reconstruction (Fig. 7a) is shown in a-r space by the black contours in Figure 8a, with almost all amplitude ratios falling below the a=r line (red).
+For example, for the NAO, the unscaled precipitation reconstruction (Fig. 7a) is shown in a - r space by the black contours in Fig. 8a, with almost all amplitude ratios falling below the a = r line (red).
 In other words, the amplitudes of the reconstructed anomalies tend to be underestimated, even when there is relatively good correlation (right edge of area outlined by black contours).
-Applying the scaling factor increases the amplitude of these anomalies such that the scaled reconstruction (shown in a-r space by the blue filled contours) has a centre of mass that lies on the a=r line at higher values of CE (white contours).
+Applying the scaling factor increases the amplitude of these anomalies such that the scaled reconstruction (shown in a - r space by the blue filled contours) has a centre of mass that lies on the a = r line at higher values of CE (white contours).